Guilty plea in military transportation bribery case

 Court records state that Martin was responsible for coordinating bus transportation for reserve forces.
 Another man charged in the case, Daniel Fitzpatrick, worked for a transportation brokerage company in Atlanta and had started his own such company.

 “Martin accepted bribes in exchange for directing transportation contracts to businesses associated with Darrel Fitzpatrick,” the U.S. Attorney’s release said.
-Fitzpatrick, who according to court records was born in 1990 and also went by the name Patrick Fields, has been charged in a bill of information with conspiracy to commit bribery and had not yet entered a plea, according to online court records.
+Fitzpatrick, who according to court records was born in 1990 and also went by the name Patrick Fields, has pleaded not guilty in the case.
+He has been charged in a bill of information with conspiracy to commit bribery and is set for a hearing in February, according to online court records.

 Sign up for Daily Newsletters